Alipay: Canada

+South America

+Brazil

+In July 2021, Alipay was introduced in Brazil as a digital wallet for transactions on AliExpress.
+With this feature, customers could store balance in their account, collect bonuses and use it as a form of payment for purchases made on the marketplace, but the Alipay Brazil Digital Consumer Account was discontinued on September 30, 2022.

 Europe

 France

 Alipay partners with Silkpay to enable merchants in France and other European countries to accept Alipay payments online and in-store.

 Iceland

-Alipay has partnered with Splitit and ePassi in Iceland.
+Alipay has partnered with Splitit and Epassi in Iceland.

 Italy

 Alipay partnered with UniCredit, SIA and Banca Sella Group to enable app payments in physical and online stores in Italy.

 Norway

 Alipay has started cooperating with Vipps in Norway.
 30 shops in Bergen are ready to receive Alipay-customers, and in January 2019 some shops in Oslo will be ready.

 Russia

-Alipay proposed a partnership with Sberbank to provide immediate money transfers by cellphone number between Russia and China by 2022: the proposal pre-dates the Russian invasion of Ukraine in 2022, which resulted in Visa and Mastercard suspending operations in the Russia.
+Alipay proposed a partnership with Sberbank to provide immediate money transfers by cellphone number between Russia and China by 2022: the proposal pre-dates the Russian invasion of Ukraine in 2022, which resulted in Visa and Mastercard suspending operations in Russia.

 United Kingdom

 Alipay partnered with Barclaycard in United Kingdom, bringing Alipay to UK retailers.

 Comparison with other payment systems

 Alipay is conceptually similar to Apple Pay, WeChat Pay and PayPal because it overlays traditional card payment methods.
 Although users receive immediate notification of the transaction, the main difference among Alipay and an instant payment system, like Venmo or Zelle is that the funds transfer between counterparties is not immediate.
 The settlement time depends on the payment method chosen by the customer, while for instant payment systems, the funds are transferred within seconds or minutes.

+At the time it was implemented and integrated into Taobao, the mandatory escrow feature of Alipay was a major institutional innovation for e-commerce platforms.
+This was a major reason Taobao was able to outcompete eBay/EachNet in the Chinese market.